 The coronavirus pandemic has inflamed the sore spots of the global healthcare industry.
-Namely, it has revealed issues with data sharing and interoperability.The global health community needs structures enabling health IT systems to gather and share information about how the novel coronavirus is transmitted, its symptoms, and testing results.
-The spread of COVID-19 has also brought multiple privacy, data protection, security, and compliance challenges, all of which rest on healthcare providers’ shoulders.
+Namely, it has revealed issues with healthcare data interoperability and sharing.The global health community needs structures enabling health IT systems to gather and share information about how the novel coronavirus is transmitted, its symptoms, and testing results.
+The spread of COVID-19 has also brought multiple privacy, data protection, security, compliance, and lost patients' data challenges, all of which rest on healthcare providers’ shoulders.

 Healthcare data sharing issues related to cancer treatment in the UK

 In the UK, cancer patients must go to different facilities for diagnostic tests, imaging, and examinations.
 But clinicians need to access patient data from all these facilities in one place to review test results and decide on an approach to treatment: surgery, chemotherapy, radiation therapy, or sometimes all three.
 Local Area Teams (LAT) under the National Health Service (NHS) commonly manage this process and organize treatment.
 But transferring all patient data from an NHS hospital to a private provider turns out to be a challenge.

 Patient records, lab and imaging results, and radiotherapy scans are stored on different incompatible systems.
 This incompatibility has led to a mass of ad hoc solutions and the systemless transfer of paper documents between the NHS and private clinics — alongside the possibility of confusion, delays, and patients’ data loss.
 Rutherford Health, a UK network of oncology centers, came up with a solution to their internal and external patient data interoperability problems.

 Understanding the high risk of equipment failure, the Rutherford Health network implemented an advanced networked multi-center proton beam therapy system that’s capable of seamlessly sharing patient information within and beyond the network’s centers.